kingwilldabeast/react-template/README.md

 1. include /node_modules and .DS_store in gitIgnore (optional)

 ## Mongoose and Express
+1. step out of react folder into project folder
 1. npm init -y //creates package.json
-1. npm install express //for controllers
+1. npm install express //creates package-lock.json and node modules
 1. npm install nodemon --save-dev
 1. npm install cors //for middleware
-1. npm install mongoose //creates and package-lock.json
+1. npm install mongoose
 1. npm install body-parser //used to create and update json in thunder client
 1. npm install morgan //shows commands that are in command line Those steps will add these items: